The Way I Learned to Eat Well — book cover by Richard D. Edwards

 What is The Way I Learned to Eat Well about?

 The Way I Learned to Eat Well is a nutrition book by Richard D. Edwards built around six foundational principles: Balance, Whole Foods, Quality & Sourcing, Optimize Absorption, Hydration & Timing, and Fasting.
-It is not a diet plan.
-It is not a list of foods to eat or avoid.
-It's a set of principles.
-Six of them.
-They give you the understanding to make confident, nourishing decisions in any situation, for the rest of your life.
-No perfection required.
-No willpower either.
-They simply ask you to pay attention to your body, to your food, and to the connection between the two.
+It is not a diet plan, and it does not require willpower or perfection.
+It gives you the understanding to make confident, nourishing decisions in any situation, for the rest of your life.

 Who is this book for?